(Failed) data collection

 Tl;dr = You can download the data here.

 In most of my work I rely on publicly available datasets.
 On this page, I am sharing some data I collected for an idea that ended up being a non-runner.
-On 16th November 2020, I presented work on legacies of wartime institutions with Kristin Bakke at the Conflict, Security & Development Research Group in King’s College London (KCL).
+On 16th November 2020, Kieran Mitton invited Kristin Bakke and I to present our research on the legacies of wartime institutions at the Conflict, Security & Development Research Group in King’s College London (KCL).
 We had a bit longer than you usually have when presenting work–more than the 10-12 minutes one gets at an academic conference–and so I took the opportunity to show this data and discuss my thinking behind it.
-Ths data collecting effort is part of the 80% of ideas, research, and work that never makes it into a journal article.
+This data collecting effort is absolutely part of the 80% of ideas, research, and work that never makes it into a journal article.
 Although it will probably never be read by anyone, it was really important when I was learning about Northern Irish society.
 You can watch our talk here:

 Kristin and I wanted to study the legacies of informal justice systems in Northern Ireland.
 We faced a problem: How can we measure places of paramilitary control today (or in the past)?
 We were eventually extremely lucky and got geo-located security data of so-called “punishment attacks”, officially referred to as “paramilitary-style assaults”, from the Police Service Northern Ireland (PSNI).
 I say lucky but it was the product of many, many emails and a meeting in person with the PSNI.
 For a year, we were never certain that we would get this data and so I collected alternative data that I thought could be used to measure social control.